← Back to Learning Hub

 • Are the author name and year slightly different?

-What to notice: Sometimes a source was useful during reading but not used in the final writing.
+A source may have supported reading but not appeared in the final writing.

 Formatting and order

-These issues usually relate to how references are presented rather than whether the source itself is appropriate.
+These issues usually relate to how references are presented.

 Reference formatting issues

-The reference may not follow the selected referencing style closely, or some expected details may be missing or arranged differently.
+The reference may not follow the selected style closely, or expected details may be missing.

 Why it matters

-Consistent formatting helps readers understand the source type and locate the source more easily.
+Consistent formatting helps readers understand the source type and locate the source.

 • author order and initials